-The Office of Finance and Treasury remains fully operational, and committed to supporting campus needs during the COVID-19 (Coronavirus) outbreak.
+As we prepare to return to a full on campus work experience in the Fall of 2021, the Office of Finance and Treasury remains fully operational, and committed to supporting campus needs during this transition.
 This webpage will be updated frequently with new information as it is made available.
 Please check back frequently.

 FAQs from Procurement Services